isaacnmm/pestpolicy-hugo2XX/content/posts/best-concrete-driveway-cleaner/index.md

 To use this cleaner, sprinkle a little powder over the stain.

-A small amount is just enough as long as it is in contact with the stain - [Purifying Cement Concrete](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC6650934/).
-Keep the stain a bit damp and at around 40 to 100F.
+A small amount is just enough as long as it is in contact with the stain - [Purifying Cement Concrete](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6650934/).Keep the stain a bit damp and at around 40 to 100F.
 As days go by, the microbes will eat every bit of the stain leaving your floor clean and uniform.
 No scrubbing is required to remove the stain.
 TERMINATOR-HSD works on both fresh and old stains.

 Some stains might require you to apply at least 1 to 4 times before they can vanish completely.
 Since the microbes work in moist conditions, it is necessary to keep the stains damp for at least 3 days until the desired results are achieved.
 Pros: - Removes tough stains such as hydrocarbons - Highly concentrated - Environmentally-friendly - Does not require scrubbing - Cannot be washed off by rain - Only a small amount is required